Fast interrupt request

 Fast interrupt request (FIQ) is a specialized type of interrupt request, which is a standard technique used in computer CPUs to deal with events that need to be processed as they occur, such as receiving data from a network card, or keyboard or mouse actions.
 FIQs are specific to the ARM architecture, which supports two types of interrupts; FIQs for fast, low-latency interrupt handling, and standard interrupt requests (IRQs), for more general interrupts.

 An FIQ takes priority over an IRQ in an ARM system.
-Also, only one FIQ source at a time is supported.
+Only one FIQ source at a time is supported.
 This helps reduce interrupt latency as the interrupt service routine can be executed directly without determining the source of the interrupt.
 A context save is not required for servicing an FIQ since it has its own set of banked registers.
 This reduces the overhead of context switching.

+FIQs are often used for data transfers such as direct memory access operations.

+FIQs can be disabled by clearing the F bit in the CPSR (Current Program Status Register).